 Dubuffet lived in Paris until 1954, where alongside the hautes pâtes he developed the pâtes battues, a painting process where he would apply thick layers of white paste over painted dark backgrounds.
 Between 1954 and 1961 Dubuffet was based in Durtol, Auvergne, and then Vence on the Côte d’Azur, before returning to Paris.
 During this period, Dubuffet explored sculpture and adapted a traditional Tyrolean plasterers technique for his Texturologies.
 In 1962, Dubuffet inadvertently inaugurated his L’Hourloupe series whilst doodling during a phone call, a series that would preoccupy the artist for over twelve years and incorporate painting, drawing, sculptures, architectural environments and theatrical performance.
 In 1973, the Fondation Jean Dubuffet was established.
 Over the final decade of his life, Dubuffet continued to produce work, including his series of monumental Théatres de mémoires.
 Dubuffet died in Paris on 12 May 1985.

-Dubuffet’s work can be found in numerous major public collections, including: Museum of Modern Art, New York; Metropolitan Museum of Art, New York; National Gallery of Art, Washington D.C.; Art Institute of Chicago; The National Museum of Western Art, Tokyo; Museu Colecção Berardo, Lisbon; Collection de l’art brut, Lausanne; Stedelijk Museum, Amsterdam; Musée National d'Art Moderne, Centre Pompidou, Paris; Victoria & Albert Museum, London; the Tate Collection, London.
+Dubuffet’s work can be found in the following selected international collections: Museum of Modern Art (MoMA), New York; Metropolitan Museum of Art, New York; Art Institute of Chicago; National Gallery of Art, Washington D.C.; National Museum of Western Art, Tokyo; Museu Colecção Berardo, Lisbon; Collection de l’art brut, Lausanne; Stedelijk Museum, Amsterdam; Musée National d'Art Moderne, Centre Pompidou, Paris; Victoria & Albert Museum (V&A), London; the Tate Collection, London.

 Please contact the gallery for further information on this artist.